rabstolaf/bwsys/06_golden-node-configuration.md

 ## 6. OpenMPI
 * Through our OpenMPI configuration in our headnode, the nessessary configuration files should all be in `/opt/openmpi/bin/`.
 * Using the mounted `/opt` folder, the golden node can access all the files needed to run OpenMPI via NFS.
-So, all you have to do is run the same script you wrote earlier to link the binaries in `/opt/openmpi/bin/` to your local `/usr/bin/`
+So, all you have to do is run the same script you wrote earlier to link the binaries in `/opt/openmpi/bin/` to your local `/usr/bin/` (ALl of configuration files should be in `/opt/openmpi/bin/`)
 * `$ ./mpi_script.sh`

 ***